About Our Program

 Permission to use the Got To Be NC logo will be granted upon Got To Be NC committee approval of application.
 Only current Got To Be NC Members are authorized to utilize the Got To Be NC logo.
-Please see logo usage regulations within the Style Sheet in download package.
+Please see brand and style guidelines linked below.
 Any person, firm, partnership, corporation or association who violate any provision or give false information in the application to package products under the Got To Be NC label, shall be subject to a suspension of his/her authority to use the Got To Be NC label.
 Nothing herein shall be construed to exempt any person or firm from provisions of other applicable laws or regulations.
 The North Carolina Department of Agriculture and Consumer Services reserves the right to change these by-laws as necessary.

 Farm To School Logo

 The NC Farm to School program has been operated by the NCDA&CS since 2008.
 Through USDA funding, and support from NCDA Food Distribution and Marketing Divisions, NC schools can place orders and receive local seasonal NC produce for their food service operations.

 Companies that produce a market ready processed food and beverage product and meet all program requirements for both the NC Farm to School Program and the Got to be NC Marketing Program are granted permission to use the official Got to be NC Farm to School Program logo (shown below) on product packaging for those products specifically marketed and sold exclusively to NC schools with a main ingredient from NC.
 This is a specific deviation as outlined and our standard logo versions and usage regulations would apply otherwise.